 Third, when you sell the shares, any gain will be included in net investment income and could trigger or increase your liability for the 3.8% NIIT.
 (See page 11.)
+Also, for the highest-income taxpayers, raising the long-term capital gains rate to equal the ordinary income rate has been proposed.
+So depending on whether that proposal becomes law and your income level, the Sec.
+83(b) election might not provide a tax benefit.

-See Case Study 2 for additional information, and work with your tax advisor to map out whether the Sec.
+See Case Study 1 for additional information, and work with your tax advisor to map out whether the Sec.
 83(b) election is appropriate for your situation.